Untellable/210-Team4-TDD/README.md

 ### Use Instructions
 - How to run server: In '/server' directory, run `npm install` and then `npm start`
-- How to run client: In '/client' directory, run `npm install` and then `node start`
+- How to run client: In '/client' directory, run `npm install` and then `npm start`

 ### Things to add:
 - more detailed high level scope, with pictures